-CO204 Introduction to Radio/Audio Production 3 credits DA: L1 C
+CO204 Introduction to Radio/Audio Production

 An introduction to primary radio/audio production, including understanding the basic equipment used in proper audio capture, and software used in elemental editing and programming.
 In addition, this course will examine the introductory theory behind operating and programming a radio station, as well as discussing the history and future outlook of the radio industry and career options in the broadcasting field.